#695 - MATT MCCUSKER + LEMAIRE LEE

 Tony,

+I had the best weekend of my life.
 I went down to Gainesville, Florida, and I did.

+I want to set the record straight.
 I did go to the University of Tennessee.

 I am a Tennessee fan, but in my heart, I grew up loving the Florida Gators, and I was able to go down.
+It really was such a pleasure, and I was able to go to the game, and Florida beat,

-Florida beat Ole Mess.
+Florida beat Olmes.

+I was able to get out on the field.
 It was such a wonderful, it really was a dream come true.

 It was a wonderful weekend.

-So were you, did you really go to the game?
+So did you really go to the game?
+I really went to the game.
+It was wonderful.

-Some man, it actually was kind of scary, Tony, some man,
+Some man, it actually was kind of scary, Tony.
+Some man,

-right when I sat down, somebody started saying, oh, my gosh, this guy's having a heart attack.
+right when I sat down, somebody started saying, oh my gosh, this guy's having a heart attack.
+And it was some old guy just slumped over.

-And some old fucking idiot is about to mess up my experience at Ben Hill Griffin Stadium.
+And I'm thinking, oh my God, I haven't been to Gainesville in 20 fucking years and some old fucking idiot is about to mess up my experience at Ben Hill Griffin Stadium, but it ended up, it was okay.

 They ended up escorting him out.